greigair/small_RNA_Coccidioides_Viral_Discovery_Pipeline/README.md

 - The two R scripts expect the Bash outputs (BLASTX TSVs, and a `read_counts.csv` summarising per-sample read/contig counts) to be organised under a `data/` directory — see the `TSV_DIR`/`INPUT_CSV` variables at the top of each script.
 ---

+## Acknowledgements

+This work is based off of a previous pipeline constructed by Stefano Declan Togatorop, a postgraduate student who worked on this project previously, who analysed general mRNA-seq Coccidioides data.
+His github is found here:  https://github.com/stogaclan